 Other symptoms and signs

-- High fever, usually sudden onset and may last three to five days
+- High fever, usually sudden in onset and lasting three to five days

 - Febrile seizures

 Measles, also called rubeola, is a highly contagious viral infection caused by the rubeola virus.
 This is a respiratory virus that can quickly spread from one person to another through airborne droplets.
+It is contagious for several days both before and after the appearance of the rash.
 However, this disease is no longer a common cause of viral illness in babies due to vaccinations.
 Babies who are not vaccinated against measles can get the disease.

 Skin rashes in measles

 Measles rashes may develop after three to five days from the onset of other symptoms.
-Rashes can be red, flat spots along the hairline initially, and later on, the spots may become raised bumps.
+Rashes can be red, flat spots along the hairline initially, and later on, the spots may become raised, itchy bumps.
 You may notice the spread of rash down the body.

 Other symptoms of measles